Ziyan-Imran/Rust-Notes/rust-notes/Introductory/Chapter 4 Understanding Ownership.md

 For a *string literal* , we know the contents at compile time so the text is hardcoded directly into the final executable making them fast and efficient but also cause immutability.

-With the `String` type, in order to support a mutable, growable piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
+With the `String` type, in order to support a mutable, grow-able piece of text, we need to allocate an amount of memory on the heap, unknown at compile time, to hold the contents.
 	- The memory must be requested from the memory allocator at runtime.
 	- We need a way of returning this memory to the allocator when we're done using our `String`